Global Emergency Medicine Fellowship

 Dr. Schmidt’s academic interests include emergency ultrasound, international medicine and resident education.
 She also leads a Global Health Pre-departure Course for all graduate medical education trainees at UW Health.
 She has studied, taught or worked in Belgium, Ethiopia, France, Guatemala, Mali, Nepal, Peru, Rwanda, Senegal, Thailand, and Uganda.

-Dr. Schmidt is currently partnering with physicians at Mbale Regional Referral Hospital and the Mbale Clinical Research Institute, along with Atlas International, an NGO dedicated to improving health for children in Eastern Africa.
+A two-time U.S. Fulbright Scholar, Dr. Schmidt is engaged in point of care ultrasound projects in East Africa.
+She is currently partnering with physicians at Mbale Regional Referral Hospital and the Mbale Clinical Research Institute, along with Atlas International, an NGO dedicated to improving health for children in Eastern Africa.
 The project is focused on creating a training and research program in point-of-care ultrasound in Mbale.
-Most recently, Dr. Schmidt helped to develop and implement a web-based toolkit to provide education and resources to learners utilizing point-of-care ultrasound in low-resource settings (Global Point of Care Ultrasound: A Technical Guide).
-She also currently serves as C0-chair for Section of Emergency Ultrasound Global Subcommittee with the American College of Emergency Physicians (ACEP) and Membership Chair for Global Community of Practice at the American Institute of Ultrasound in Medicine (AIUM).
-Learn more about Dr. Schmidt.
+She is also working to improve diagnostic accuracy using point of care ultrasound for children with suspected pneumonia at the University of Rwanda.

 Janis P. Tupesis, MD